Please ensure Javascript is enabled for purposes of website accessibility

 Our Blog: Happenings at WCA

-This year, we are hosting our Reading Buddies sessions a little differently.
-Instead of the JK to Grade 8 students reading all together at the same time and date on a particular afternoon, Reading Buddies sessions will be scheduled at different times during a...
+This year, we hosted our Reading Buddies sessions a little differently.
+Instead of the JK to Grade 8 students reading all together at the same time on a particular afternoon, Reading Buddies sessions were scheduled at different times during a designated week.
+Teachers...

 Why Choose Wesley?